mittsahl/holbertonschool-zero_day/0x02-vi/README.md

-This project is about the command in vi(m)
+This project is about the commands for vi(m)